Rodsevich/similar_web/README.md

 [![Powered by Mason](https://img.shields.io/endpoint?url=https%3A%2F%2Ftinyurl.com%2Fmason-badge)](https://github.com/felangel/mason)
 [![License: MIT][license_badge]][license_link]

 An API consumer for "Similar Web" web statistics service.
-Use this if you want to know estimated data of web traffic of non-owned pages
+Use this if you want to know estimated data for web traffic of non-owned pages

 ## Installation 💻